 When you smoke, you inhale (breathe in) a substance called nicotine.
 This travels to your brain via your bloodstream.
 Nicotine is extremely addictive.
 This is mainly because it makes you feel good.
 Nicotine triggers receptors (special cells that receive chemical messages) in your brain to release a ‘happy hormone' called dopamine.
 Dopamine helps you to feel good both physically and mentally.

-Once you’ve smoked for a while, your brain starts to expect nicotine in order to get a dopamine rush.
 To make matters harder, the more you smoke, the more nicotine receptors you grow.
-This means it can take more and more nicotine to give you the dopamine that your mind and body crave.
-You may start to get cravings and withdrawal symptoms if you reduce your intake.
+So you need more nicotine to get the pleasurable effects from dopamine.
+You may start to get cravings and withdrawal symptoms if you reduce how much you smoke.

 Why is it hard to quit smoking?